cyb3rist/Crete-and-Tweet-your-own-Twitter-Direct-Message-Button/README.md

 Step 3: Go to Account and Click on "Your Twitter Data". (enter password if required)

-Step 4: Go to Account inside "Your Twitter Data".
+Step 4: Go to "Account" inside 'Your Twitter Data' option.

 Step 5: Copy User ID Number. (image below)